 Appeals about refused placing requests for mainstream schools (where the child does not have a CSP) and exclusions from school are made to Education Appeals Committees.
 You can find out more about these in the Can I choose the school my child attends? and My child is being excluded sections.

 Once the Tribunal has made a decision, the local authority must carry out the Tribunal’s decision, and the Tribunal has the power to ensure this happens.
-If you or the local authority disagrees with the Tribunal’s decision on a point of law, you or they can appeal to the Court of Session.
+If you or the local authority disagrees with the Tribunal’s decision on a point of law, you or they can appeal.
+The letter telling you about the Tribunal's decision will explain how you can appeal.

 The Scottish Government provides a free advocacy service to support parents (and young people aged 16 and over) who are thinking about making a referral to the Additional Support Needs Tribunals for Scotland.
 Let’s Talk ASN will advocate on your behalf throughout the Tribunals process to make sure your views are heard and represented.
 Let’s Talk ASN is run in partnership with the Govan Law Centre and Kindred.